psrc/2015-12-scripting-workshop/index.md

 * To install nano, download the [Software Carpentry Windows installer](https://github.com/swcarpentry/windows-installer/releases/latest) and double click on the file to run it.

-* **Others editors** that you may want to use are [Notepad++](http://notepad-plus-plus.org) or [Sublime Text](http://www.sublimetext.com).
+* **Others editors** in use at PSRC that you may want to use or try include [Notepad++](http://notepad-plus-plus.org) and [Sublime Text](http://www.sublimetext.com).
 Be aware that you must add the editor's installation directory to your system path.
 Please ask a coworker or your instructor for assistance if you don't know how to edit your system path.

 #### 4. Python